skykhs3/skykhs3.github.io/_posts/2024-09-04-bagelcode-retrospective.md

 I refactored the code related to event rewards and developed both the frontend and backend code for the in-house admin website. **This enhancement enabled game administrators to dynamically and easily configure event reward values.**

 ### 3.4.
 Building a Backend Server to Support Third-Party Payments and New Game Items
 I developed the logic for selling and configuring new game items by integrating with [third-party payment webhooks and APIs](https://developers.appcharge.com/reference/getting-started-with-appcharge-api){:target="_blank"}.
-This integration enabled game administrators to dynamically configure and manage new game items for sale through the in-house admin website. **The main goal was to increase net profit by avoiding the high fees** that App Store and Play Store charge.
+This integration enabled game administrators to dynamically configure and manage new game items for sale through the in-house admin website. **The main goal was to increase net revenue by avoiding the high fees** that App Store and Play Store charge.

 ### 3.5.
 DevOps
 I participated in AWS workshops and the AWS Summit, where I learned about the latest trends in cloud computing.
 While managing Club Vegas Studio's infrastructure, **I also gained experience using Terraform and Kubernetes(EKS).**